Skip links

 in 6.3 billion years

-The Sun’s core runs out of Helium.
+The Sun’s core runs out of helium.
 Gravity takes over and causes a new collapse of the core, triggering violent and unstable fusions.
-A series of 4 convulsions occur, each separated by 100,000 years.
-The Sun reaches the frightening luminosity of 5,200 times its current
+A series of four convulsions occurs, each separated by 100,000 years.
+The Sun reaches a terrifying luminosity of 5,200 times its current

 in 6.2 billion years